Are engineers underpaid? No. Engineers work in a free market and their pay depends on their skills. It’s on them to make the big bucks.

 Non-superstar NBA players often whine about their so-called low pay.
 They go on about their short careers and how Uncle Sam grabs half their paycheck.
 In 2023, the rookie minimum salary was $982,000, but they still weren’t happy.

 The thing is, context and perspective matter.
 To get a grip on engineer pay, we’ll dive into these 7 topics:

 - The range of skillsets and abilities among engineers

 - Artificial control over the engineering labor market

-- The impact of the modern standard of living on engineering salaries
+- The influence of modern living standards on engineering salaries

 - Future of the engineering profession